The Static Web Returns

 Those were the days of static web pages.
 Modems forced an unhealthy obsession with optimizing web pages.
 The idea of connecting web content to anything dynamic was a dream.

 Then came CGI, the Common Gateway Interface, and anyone with Perl skills instantly became a web god — especially if you could make web pages render data from flat file databases like Xbase, CSV, and such.
+Ironically, the language of the web then was really just designed to replace

 Now get off my lawn!